matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Fundamentals of Testing/4 Test Activities and Testware.md

 * Taking actions needed to meet the objectives of testing
 * Updating the Test Plan according to feedback

-#### Monitoring and Control are supported by the evaluation of exit criteria (definition of done), which may include:
+#### Monitoring & Control are supported by the evaluation of exit criteria (definition of done), which may include:
-* Checking of test results and logs against coverage criteria
+* Checking of test results & logs against coverage criteria
-* Assessing component or system quality based on the test results and logs
+* Assessing component or system quality based on the test results & logs
 * Determining if more tests are needed

-**Progress, deviations and information needed to determine to stop testing is reported in Test Progress Reports, Documentation of Control Directives and Risk information**
+**Progress, deviations & information needed to determine to stop testing is reported in Test Progress Reports, Documentation of Control Directives & Risk information**

 ### Test Monitoring & Control - Testware
 * Various type of **Test Reports** such as: